Meter-Generator/.github/profile/README.md

-## Meter Generator is a tool that allows anyone (with internet access of course) to make meter faces for any task they desire.
+## Meter Generator is a non-for-profit organization that develops tools for various electronic industrial applications.
+Our primary site is used to generate decals for graphical computer interfaces for online nuclear reactor simulators, weather stations, mobile mesonets, and more.

 ## Contributions